chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---

+Day 56:
+1. Yesterday and the days before, I finished the architecture diagram and started refactoring a branch.
+2. Today I finished loading two pods for two refactored microservices.
+I have posted below some of my answers to the lesson essay questions for lesson 5.
+Posted my updates to my GitHub repo.
+3. Having problems with networking.
+I got vagrant working before to expose vm to my host via bridging but it doesn't work now.
+---
 Day 55:
 1. Yesterday and the days before, I got to lesson 5.4.
 2. Today I finished all of lesson 5 and including all the lesson reviews for the Udaconnect project.
 Will start on the project now.
 I have posted below some of my answers to the lesson essay questions for lesson 5.
 Posted my updates to my GitHub repo.